Legislative Library Act

 The Legislative Library was an early presence on the Manitoba Government's website, offering its Monthly Checklist of Government Publications electronically in 1995 and pioneering electronic reference through the corporate Website's Answer Desk in 1996.
 Technology has become an integral part of service delivery at the Library, as staff members routinely answer requests for information by e-mail and use Web-based or commercial online sources as an extension of traditional reference collections.

 Since its earliest days, the library has worked collaboratively with other libraries in the province.
-In the 1980s, the library was an active partner in the National Library of Canada's Decentralized Newspaper Program, working with the Manitoba Library Association to establish a directory of Manitoba newspapers.
 Following the national library's regional meetings on resource sharing, the Legislative Library became one of the founding members of the Manitoba Library Consortium, an organization that now has more than 80 members.

 The Legislative Library supports the conduct of public affairs and the development of a well-informed society by providing efficient, effective, and impartial access to specialized information resources for the Legislature, government, and people of Manitoba, and ensures current and future access to Manitoba's published heritage.